424 pp., 6.125 x 9.25, 22 halftones, 4 maps, 3 tables, appends., notes, index

 Indigenous and Atlantic Slaveries in New France

-2013 Merle Curti Award, Organization of American Historians
+2013 Merle Curti Award in Social History, Organization of American Historians

 2013 FEEGI Biennial Book Prize, Forum on European Expansion and Global Interaction